particle-iot/docs/src/content/en/shared/firmware.md

 ### Semi-automatic mode

-The semi-automatic mode will not attempt to connect the Core to the Cloud automatically.
-However once the Core is connected to the Cloud (through some user intervention), messages will be processed automatically, as in the automatic mode above.
+The semi-automatic mode will not attempt to connect the device to the Cloud automatically.
+However once the device is connected to the Cloud (through some user intervention), messages will be processed automatically, as in the automatic mode above.

 ```cpp
 SYSTEM_MODE(SEMI_AUTOMATIC);